force2b/Performance-Tester-AB/README.md

 ### NPSP Dependency
 - Using this with NPSP is completely **optional**.
-- It was primariliy built to test certain features that rely on NPSP, however that dependency can be easily removed by changing the tests that execute in the `PerformanceTestServiceController` and `PerformanceTestService` apex classes.
+- It was primariliy built to test certain features that rely on NPSP, however that dependency can be easily removed by changing the tests that execute in the `ProfilingTestServiceController` and `ProfilingTestService` apex classes.

 ## Setup and Configuration (if CCI is used with NPSP)
 1. Modify the default `orgs/dev.json` scratch org definition to add the following to the config, which enables Platform Cache in the org: